State of the Black Union

-The State of the Black Union was an annual event in the United States to consider issues of particular relevance in the African American community, featuring prominent speakers such as John Conyers, Jesse Jackson, and Al Sharpton.
+The State of the Black Union was an annual event in the United States to consider issues of particular relevance in the African American community, featuring prominent speakers such as John Conyers, Jesse Jackson, Al Sharpton, and Cornel West.
+The event was founded by Tavis Smiley, was free to the public, and was held every February, during Black History Month, from 2000 to 2009.
+It aired on C-SPAN to a viewership of over 50 million people and was attended by thousands every year.